Battle of Myeongnyang: Yi's account

 The flagship's ability to hold out against the Japanese vanguard eventually gave heart to the rest of Yi's fleet and small groups of his ships came to his aid.
-First came a ship commanded by local magistrate An Wi and then several ships commanded by central squadron leader Kim Ung-ham.
+First came a ship commanded by local magistrate An Wi and then several ships commanded by central squadron leader Kim Ŭngham.
 Seeing the success of the flagship and the handful of other boats, the rest of Yi's fleet joined in the fight.

 The tide soon shifted and the Japanese ships began to drift backwards and collide with each other.
 In the confusion, Admiral Yi ordered his ships to advance and press the attack, ramming 31 Japanese ships.
 The dense formation of Japanese ships crowded in the narrow strait made a perfect target for Joseon cannon fire.
 The strong tides prevented those in the water from swimming to shore, and many Japanese sailors who abandoned sinking or damaged ships drowned in the currents.
 Some Korean documents record the number of damaged Japanese warships, which also includes those not sunk but sustaining some amount of damage; however, the condition of the damaged ships is unclear.
 Having dealt a heavy blow to the Japanese, according to Yi's diary at this point the Japanese dared not approach his fleet, but though he wished to continue the battle the tides were too strong, the wind blew against him, and he was still greatly outnumbered, so decided to withdraw to Dangsa island at nightfall.

 Tōdō Clan's account

 The memoirs of the Tōdō Clan described the desperate fighting before the Korean ships withdrew.
+Tōdō Takatora, who was the Japanese commander, described in detail how he barely survived the disastrous defeat.